How you schedule your day-to-day tasks can make or break your productivity.

 Each activity will require a certain quantity of time to finish.

-Designate different quantities of time to different tasks based on their levels of intricacy and your capabilities.
+Designate different quantities of time for different tasks based on their levels of intricacy and your capabilities.

 Let the more complicated or requiring tasks take the lion’s share of your time.